Lee Seung-woo: International career

 Lee made his international debut as a part of the South Korea under-16 team in the 2014 AFC U-16 Championship qualification.
 He scored four goals in a qualifier against Laos.

 In the 2014 AFC U-16 Championship, he showed overwhelming performances, leading South Korea to the final.
 He scored winning goals against Malaysia and Thailand in the group stage.
 Afterwards, in the quarter-finals, he scored all two goals in a 2–0 win over Japan, and left a memorable scene.
 He destroyed Japan's defense by dribbling for about 50 meters, scoring his second goal.
 In the semi-finals against Syria, he recorded one goal and four assists.
 He became the tournament's best player and top goalscorer, although his team lost the final to North Korea.

 Lee played for South Korea in the 2015 FIFA U-17 World Cup, but he missed a crucial penalty against Belgium.

 South Korea lost to Belgium in the round of 16.

 Lee participated in the 2017 FIFA U-20 World Cup hosted by South Korea.
 He scored the winning goal and provided one assist in the first group match against Guinea.
 He scored the opening goal after dribbling alone for 40 meters in the second match against Argentina.
 South Korea was eliminated by a loss to Portugal in the round of 16.

 In a friendly against Honduras just before the 2018 FIFA World Cup, Lee made his senior international debut and showed impressive performance including an assist.
 He was selected for the World Cup team, playing two World Cup matches as a substitute.

 Lee was named in the South Korea under-23 squad for the 2018 Asian Games in Jakarta-Palembang.
 In the round of 16 against Iran, he scored his first goal of the tournament.
 In the semi-finals against Vietnam, he led South Korea to a 3–1 victory with two goals and one assist.
 In extra time of the final, he scored the crucial opening goal, contributing to a 2–1 victory over Japan.
 He won a gold medal after the final.

+Lee was selected to the Korean national team roster for the 2026 World Cup qualifiers in October 2024 and returned to the national team after 5 years and 4 months.
+Lee was selected as a replacement due to injuries to Hwang Hee-chan and Eom Ji-sung.
+He needed to join the training urgently, so he arrived at the training using standing room on the train.